cgrates/cgrates/docs/tariff_plans.rst

 Tag
-    A string by witch this rate will be referenced in other places by.
+    A string by which this rate will be referenced in other places by.
 DestinationsTag
-    The destination tag witch these rates apply to.
+    The destination tag which these rates apply to.
 ConnectFee
     The price to be charged once at the beginning of the call to the specified destination.
 Price
     The price for the billing unit expressed in cents.
 BillingUnit
     The billing unit expressed in seconds